Walksys/windows10-vm/README.md

   walksysdev/windows10-vm
 ```

-### 💻 GitHub Codespaces High-Performance Deployment (Recommended)
+### ☁️ GitHub Codespaces High-Performance Profile (12GB RAM, 4 CPU Cores, 100GB Disk)

 If you are deploying this container inside **GitHub Codespaces**, you can unlock massive bare-metal speed by taking advantage of Codespaces' native nested virtualization support.
+Follow these two simple steps:

-Follow these two simple steps to build and launch your Windows 10 environment with optimized cloud resources (**4 CPU Cores, 12GB RAM, and 100GB Disk**):#### Step 1: Compile the Image locally inside your Codespace
+#### Step 1: Compile the Image locally inside your Codespace

 ```bash
 docker build -t walksysdev/windows10-vm .
 ```

-Step 2: Run the VM with Full Hardware Pass-through
+#### Step 2: Run the VM with Full Hardware Pass-through

 ```bash
 docker run -it --rm \